Kp0c/war-crimes-map/README.md

 - The `wcm-app` component is the main component that is containing the whole app.
 - The `wcm-map` component is responsible for the map
 - The `wcm-navbar` component is responsible for the navigation bar
-- The `wcm-filter` component is responsible for the filter area
+- The `wcm-filter` component is responsible for the search and filter area

 `main.js` files defines all components